spectraphilic/reflexible/doc/source/pflexible.rst

 A brief description of the module
 =================================

-The pflexible module is developed to work with output from the Lagrangian Particle Dispersion Model, `FLEXPART <http://transport.nilu.no/flexpart>`_ .
+The reflexible module is developed to work with output from the Lagrangian Particle Dispersion Model, `FLEXPART <http://transport.nilu.no/flexpart>`_ .

 The module relies extensively on the users knowledge of FLEXPART data in